 Appellate courts are called “courts of last resort” for a reason – at no other time in the litigation process are decisions so critical, so final.
 That is why it is imperative to choose an appellate lawyer who can maximize your chances of prevailing.
 Alderman Law Firm attorneys have both the expertise and experience to assist you in perfecting your argument on appeal.

-Due to the nature of appellate representation, distance is often no barrier to effective representation.
-Located in Madison, the Alderman Law Firm has been able to represent countless individuals on appeal statewide.
+Due to the nature of appellate representation, distance is no barrier to effective representation.
+The Alderman Law Firm has represented litigants on appeal statewide and will currently take private appeals in both Wisconsin and Colorado, and several federal courts.

 If you wish to challenge a criminal conviction, please visit our page on Criminal Appeals.